ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 repo version
 ```

-The output should look like:
+The output looks like this:

 ```output
 <repo not installed>